aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 ``avg`` is one of many metric aggregation functions offered by OpenSearch.
 We can also use ``max``, ``min``, ``sum`` and others.

-To have a possibility to easily change aggregation function and aggregation field you can do couple of simplifications in the method we created:
+To have a possibility to easily change aggregation function and aggregation field we can do couple of simplifications in the method we created:

 * move the aggregation type and aggregation field to the method parameters, so that different values can be passed as arguments
 * generate name dynamically based on field name